 Where to Enjoy Modern French Cuisine: Côté Rue

-There are dozens of restaurants specializing in modern gastronomy in Bordeaux, but since I was there for two only nights — I could only visit one.
+There are dozens of restaurants specializing in modern gastronomy in Bordeaux, but since I was there for only two nights — I could only visit one.
 The reputation and style of Côté Rue put it on top of my list, so that’s where I dined.
 And I whole-heartedly recommend it.

 Every dish was a seemingly odd mashup of ingredients that ultimately worked: oysters with jasmine and macadamia nut; pork with cherries and coffee jus and artichoke; black tea ice cream with pomegranates and pomellos.
 It was a wild ride worth taking, all paired with an intriguing bottle of Chenin Blanc.